raoul2000/yii2-workflow/guide/about-workflows.md

 > [...] sending an email to all correctors, as soon as a new post is requesting correction.

-If we take a look to our workflow, we can see that there are 2 ways to reach the status 'correction' : one coming from 'draft' the other coming from from 'ready'... and this one is not taken into account by the current event handler installed the the Post model.
+If we take a look to our workflow, we can see that there are 2 ways to reach the status 'correction' : one coming from 'draft' the other coming from 'ready'... and this one is not taken into account by the current event handler installed the the Post model.

 We could of course handle both transitions, but what if tomorrow, a new transition to 'correction' is added ?
 To be sure to still notify correctors, the proper solution would be to handle the 'enter to status' event.